 Dubai has some of the most amazing hotels on Earth – The Burj Al Arab is one of the only 6 star hotels in the world.
 But even if this is out of your budget don’t worry there are plenty of other luxury hotels to try out.

-When looking at where to stay in Dubai on a babymoon there are three main areas I would consider:
+When looking at where to stay in Dubai babymoon there are three main areas I would consider:

 - The Palm